fhiso/legacy-format/data-model.md

 ### HUSB   {#HUSB}

-An individual in the family role of a married man or father.
+Husband: an individual in the family role of a married man or father.

 Contexts
 :   .`[FAM]`.(`[FamilyEvent]`).`[HUSB]`